24 Hour Help Line (906) 789-1166 or toll free at (800) 682-1649

-Resource Table - We love getting out in the communit and putting up our table that has information about all the services we provide.
-A staff member will also be there to answer any questions you may have about our services, volunteering and internships.
+Resource Table - We love getting out in the community and putting up a table with information and services we provide.
+A staff member will be there to answer any questions you may have about our services, volunteering and internships.

 All presentations will provide an overview of

 Tri-County Safe Harbor Services.
 Please indicate with your request which service you are requesting.
 Thanks.